benjaminmeysner/imglib/README.md

 # Sorting Algorithms
-A programmatic comparison of various sorting algorithms on lists and data types.
+A programmatic comparison of various sorting algorithms on lists.
 Modelled in C++.